Looking for Japanese food, delivery, and omakase in the East of Singapore?

 Also included are 5 types of Sushi.
 The fishes presented changes seasonally, and according to the freshest supply receive from Japan.

-When dining-in resumes, you can safely reconnect with your drinking pals in their central bar, or simply relax in their lounge sofas with family and friends.
 For more intimate gatherings, they offer 3 private dining rooms behind the main dining area.

 Tipplers will love Gaku Sushi Bar’s special curation of sake, premium and organic red wines, and beer.